apache/doris-website/versioned_docs/version-2.0/sql-manual/sql-reference/Data-Manipulation-Statements/Manipulation/INSERT-OVERWRITE.md

 ### Description

-The function of this statement is to overwrite a table or a partition of a table
+The function of this statement is to overwrite a table or some partitions of a table

 ```sql
 INSERT OVERWRITE table table_name